tinystacks/aws-docker-templates-express/README.md

 docker run -p 8080:80 -d tinystacks/express-crud-app:latest
 ```

 To test that the server is running, test its `/ping` endpoint from the command line.
-This time, you will change the port to 8080 to test that it's running fromt he running Docker container:
+This time, you will change the port to 8080 to test that it's running from the running Docker container:

 ```
 curl http://127.0.0.1:8080/ping